SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 5. Network (Neutron)
 6. Object Store(Swift)

-Together with this lab description, this lab is based on code in the following tasks:
+This lab is based on the following five tasks:

 * Task-1: Provisioning a Virtual Machine
 * Task 2: Block Storage